hansbdejong/AutoPump-publication-repository/README.md

 # AutoPump-publication-repository
-Code for "Autonomous underwater pumping system"

-Code from the Publication:
-Mucciarone, David A., Hans B. DeJong, and Robert B. Dunbar.
+Code from the Publication: Mucciarone, David A., Hans B. DeJong, and Robert B. Dunbar.
 "Autonomous underwater pumping system."
 HardwareX (2020): e00154.
 (https://www.sciencedirect.com/science/article/pii/S2468067220300638)

 The code was written by H. DeJong and D. Mucciarone.
 There are 3 Arduino programs needed to run the AutoPump.